 While they’ll get the gist of the basic dictation, AI can misunderstand phrases and transcribe them as something completely different.
 This results in inaccurate patient records, clinical summaries, and surgical reports.
 Not only does this affect the patient’s health outcomes, but it also impacts the healthcare facility, staff, and investors.

 The only way to ensure accurate documentation and transcription would be to manually review the original text file while listening to the dictation and making the edits, which would waste even more time.
-That’s not exactly the best circumstance to find yourself in after using AI for medical record documentation.
+That’s not precisely the best circumstance to find yourself in after using AI for medical record documentation.

 Improve Medical Documentation and Patient Health With Ditto Transcripts